chaos-mesh/chaos-mesh/cmd/chaos-multiversion-helper/README.md

 new version of api from the original `v1alpha1`.

 1. `./bin/chaos-multiversion-helper create --from v1alpha1 --to v1alpha2
    --as-storage-version`.
-It will copy the v1alpha1 to v1alpha2, and mark it as the storage version
+It will copy the v1alpha1 to v1alpha2, and mark the new one as the storage version
 2. `./bin/chaos-multiversion-helper migrate --from v1alpha1 --to v1alpha2`.
 It
    will modify every reference to v1alpha1 in the chaos mesh code base to become `v1alpha2`